Turkey transfers Khashoggi murder trial to Saudi Arabia in move that likely ends case - KESQ

 By Jomana Karadsheh and Isil Sariyuce, CNN

 Khashoggi’s killing at the Saudi consulate in Istanbul in 2018 triggered a global outcry against the kingdom and its de facto ruler, Crown Prince Mohammed bin Salman.
-Turkish officials said the operation had been approved by the “highest levels” in Riyadh, while US intelligence assessed that bin Salman himself approved the operation.
-He denied the allegation.
+Turkish officials said Khashoggi, a prominent critic of bin Salman, was killed and dismembered inside the consulate in an operation had been approved by the “highest levels” in Riyadh.
+US intelligence assessed that the Crown Prince himself approved the operation, though he has denied the allegation.

+The ruling Thursday comes a week after a Turkish prosecutor requested the nearly two-year-old trial be halted and transferred to Saudi Arabia because arrest warrants for the suspects could not be executed and their statements could not be taken.

+Turkish President President Recep Tayyip Erdogan is currently seeking to mend ties with Riyadh.

 The-CNN-Wire